-We are offering a classified briefing for full Committee and Subcommittee leadership next week where we can provide more details about specific incidents that have occurred and their implications, but the key takeaway for the members of the Subcommittee is that these vulnerabilities exist and they cost money to redress and prevent.
-In FY 2022, we began requesting funds pursuant to the multi-year cybersecurity and IT modernization plan in order to implement some of the highest priority upgrades and improvements needed to respond to those vulnerabilities.
+Pursuant to discussions with the Committees on Appropriations, in 2022 the Judiciary developed a multi-year plan to address some critical and longstanding issues in its IT capabilities.
 That multi-year plan, covering FY 2022 through FY 2027, totaled \$470 million when it was last updated.
 Of that amount, \$391 million, or 83 percent, has been funded to date.
 That includes \$97 million of FY 2025 funding that we prioritized within the court S&E and Defender Services accounts despite receiving only flat funding for the year.
 Accommodating those extra cybersecurity and IT modernization dollars required us to make steeper cuts in other areas of court and defender operations, which was not an easy decision but is indicative of the level of seriousness with which we approach these concerns.

 Another \$74 million of multi-year plan funding is included in our FY 2026 S&E and Defender Services requests, which will allow us to continue making progress towards our goals and objectives.
 This is an upward adjustment of \$30 million from the estimated FY 2026 requirements in the last version of the multi-year plan submitted to Congress in July 2024.
 Since that time, we have refreshed the outyear requirements, acknowledging that substantial time has passed since initial estimates were calculated, and there have been necessary adjustments in project scope, changes in inflation rates, and generally rising costs in technology development, acquisition, and implementation.
-A refreshed version of the multi-year plan showing these adjusted FY 2026 requirements and remaining requirements for FY 2027 will be provided to the Subcommittee shortly so that the plan itself remains consistent with our budget justification.
+Judge Scudder discusses our major IT initiatives in his testimony.
+I emphasize that our ability to continue momentum on cybersecurity and modernization is wholly reliant on the Judiciary's receipt of sufficient and consistent funding to continue planning and executing these high priority initiatives with the necessary certainty that we will be able to sustain them in subsequent years.
+As important as these activities are, we cannot continue absorbing the associated costs without doing unacceptable harm to other critical areas of judicial operations.
+For this reason, we are hopeful that Congress will be able to provide the requisite increases for both the S&E account and the Defender Services account in FY 2026 without the need for offsetting cuts in other areas of our budget.